yusuf-wadi/gpt4-pdf-chatbot-langchain/README.md

+# Fork Changes

+- removed source from chat
+- changed prompting to english

 # GPT-4 & LangChain - Create a ChatGPT Chatbot for Your PDF Files

 Use the new GPT-4 api to build a chatGPT chatbot for multiple Large PDF files.